![]() |

 then there isn't really much point in continuing.
 Now, you could do this

-statements -- but that quickly gets awful.
+with nested if statements -- but that quickly gets awful.
 Have

 a look at this:

-BAD CODE |
+| BAD CODE |

 function InitializeSetup(): Boolean; begin Result := False; if Component1IsInstalled() then begin if Component2IsInstalled() then begin if Component3IsInstalled() then begin Result := True; // ... end else begin MsgBox('Sorry, no component 3.', mbError, MB_OK); end; end else begin MsgBox('Sorry, no component 2.', mbError, MB_OK); end; end else begin MsgBox('Sorry, no component 1.', mbError, MB_OK); end; end; |

 Is this good code?
-No. All those nested if
+No. All those nested if statements are

 messy -- and what's more, they violate the proximity guideline: the error